-2 units for each of Preliminary and HSC NESA Developed Course Exclusions: Nil

-The Preliminary course is designed to provide students with opportunities to investigate individuals, groups, events, institutions, societies and ideas in a range of historical contexts as a background for their more specialised HSC studies.

-The HSC course is designed for students to investigate national and international forces for change and continuity in the twentieth century through 4 major studies.

-Students are required to study Parts I, II and III of the course

-Part I: Investigating Modern History - The nature of Modern History

-- The Contestability of the Past -

-- The sinking of the Lusitania; Pearl Harbour.

-- Case Studies

-At least TWO case studies should be undertaken:

-One from Australia, Europe, North America: The Trans-Atlantic Slave Trade

-One from the Asia Pacific: Meiji Restoration in Japan

-Part II: Historical Investigation

-Students will investigate a case study of their own, an aspect of a case study or an aspect of the Preliminary core study.

-Part III: The Shaping of the Modern World:

-World War I 30%

-HSC Course (120 hours indicative)

-Students are required to study Parts I, II, III and IV of the course.

-Part I: Core Study: Power and Authority in the Modern World 1919-1946 25%

-Part II: ONE National Study:

-USA 1919-1941 25%

-Part III: ONE Study in Peace and Conflict:

-Conflict in the Pacific 1937-1951 25%

-Part IV: Change in the Modern World

-Nuclear age 1945-2011 25%

-Assessment: HSC Course only External Assessment Weighting Internal Assessment Weighting A three hour written examination in three parts 100 Core, national and international studies are assessed through a range of tasks including: Research source analysis oral and written communication To be advised by NESA 100 100
+The Preliminary course is designed to provide students with opportunities to investigat events, institutions, societies and ideas in a range of historical contexts as a backgr specialised HSC studies. · • · · The HSC course is designed for students to investigate national and international for continuity in the twentieth century through 4 major studies. prces for change and Main Topics Covered: Students are required to study Parts I, II and III of the course Preliminary Course Part I: Investigating Modern History - The nature of Modern History The Contestability of the Past - The sinking of the Lusitania; Pearl Harbour.
+Case Studies At least TWO case studies should be undertaken: One from Australia, Europe, North America: The Trans-Atlantic Slave Trade One from the Asia Pacific: Meiji Restoration in Japan 50% Part II: Historical Investigation Students will investigate a case study of their own, an aspect of a case study or an aspe core study.
+20% ect of the Preliminary Part III: The Shaping of the Modern World: World War I 30% HSC Course (120 hours indicative) Students are required to study Parts I, II, III and IV of the course.
+Part I: Core Study: Power and Authority in the Modern World 1919-1946 25% Part II: ONE National Study: USA 1919-1941 25% Part III: ONE Study in Peace and Conflict: Conflict in the Pacific 1937-1951 25% Part IV: Change in the Modern World Nuclear age 1945-2011 25%

+External Assessment 100% Internal Assessment 100%

+A three hour written examination in three parts: Core Study 20%

+Multiple choice 20% National Study 25%

+Short answers 30% Trial HSC 30%

+Essays 50% Change Study 25%